 Today Action Against Hunger is more committed than ever to demonstrating the impact and quality of our programmes, going beyond the numbers and capturing the changes that we bring about everywhere we work.
 We believe that the more we learn from the past, the better we can plan for the future.
 We believe that better information will lead to more effective humanitarian action.

 Ultimately, we know that to really succeed in the fight against hunger we will need to go beyond measuring success.
 We will need to improve, improvise, test new ideas and try new things.
-We need to be responsible towards those we work for, but we need to take risks and to be bold in our thinking.
+We need to be responsible towards those we work for, but we need to be bold in our thinking.
 We recognise that what has worked for a decade might not work tomorrow.
 When we learned that treating malnutrition in hospitals was too expensive for caregivers, we moved treatment closer to the communities.
 We recognise that our capacity to adapt our approach requires us to unlock the power of technology and human ingenuity in regular and tangible ways.

 We believe in learning and innovation not because it is popular, but because it is part of who we are now and who we have been for the past 35 years.